Table of Contents Show

-Concrete is a versatile choice because the material can be made to look like most anything.
-If your kitchen is a modern design, concrete will marry well, but by the same token, even a classic kitchen can remain traditional with concrete depending on the sheen and texture.
+Concrete is a versatile choice because the material can be made to look like almost anything.
+If your kitchen is a modern design; concrete will marry well, but by the same token, even a classic kitchen upgrade can remain traditional with concrete depending on the sheen and texture.
 Finish it in a high gloss; grind it for a more gravel-like appearance.
-Sand it and customize with shells or fossils.
-Costs can vary greatly on concrete because it’s such a custom product.
+Sand it and customize it with shells or fossils.
+Costs can vary significantly on concrete because it’s such a custom product.

-One of the newer options on the market, engineered quartz is man-made and without the flaws (or character), and manufacturers claim that it’s tougher than granite.
+One of the newer options on the market, engineered quartz, is human-made and without the flaws (or character), and manufacturers claim that it’s tougher than granite.
 Cleaning and maintenance is a snap, and this durable material often resembles natural stone.
 Silestone, Caesarstone, and Cambria are a few of the manufacturers you’ll find as you shop for quartz.
-Unlike natural stone, quartz is resistant to most stains including the acidic, such as coffee, tea, and red wine.
-To sum this one up –– it’s great looking, and if you’re a serious chef or a wineaholic, quartz could be the material for you.
+Unlike natural stone, quartz is resistant to most stains, including the acidic, such as coffee, tea, and red wine.
+To sum this one up; it’s great looking, and if you’re a serious chef or a wineaholic, quartz could be the material for you.

 Granite is durable and one of the most widely used materials on kitchen countertops.
 As one of the hardest stones in the world, granite is not quick to scratch, stain, etch, crack, or chip.
 This stone is also impervious to heat so you can set a hot pot directly on the surface without worry.
 Honed has become a more desirable finish over the years, but it is more likely to etch and stain than a polished finish.
 Available in a variety of colors and patterns, granite is a sensible choice for almost any kitchen upgrade.